 The exams that are accepted are detailed in:

-The applicant must demonstrate that he has sufficient funds to establish himself in Manitoba.
-The funds must be liquid (property titles are not accepted) and must be available at the time of application and throughout the process, since vouchers can be requested at any time.
+The applicant must demonstrate that he or she has sufficient funds to settle in Manitoba.
+The funds must be liquid (Property titles are not accepted) and must be available at the time of the application and throughout the process, as statements can be requested at any time.

-Notarized certifications (by notary public) of unbanked savings are accepted.
-Balances, time limits, bank letters and notarized certifications of liquid funds in Argentine pesos or dollars are accepted (the amount will be updated according to the exchange rate).
+Notarized certifications (by notary) of unbanked savings are accepted.
+Balances, statements, bank letters and notarized certifications of liquid funds in Argentinean pesos or dollars are accepted (the amount will be updated according to the exchange rate).

-Said vouchers, either letter from the bank and / or balance sheets, must detail the history of the last 6 months.
+These vouchers, either letter from the bank and / or balance statements, must detail the balances of the last 6 months.

 The amount required will depend on the family group.
-To see the required amounts consult:
+To see the required amounts, visit:

-All these documents must be sent to AMA in order to begin the process.
+All these documents will need to be sent to AMA in order to begin the process.